Deborah Eisenberg: Awards

 Eisenberg received the Rea Award for the Short Story in 2000, an award granted for significant contribution to the short story form.
 She has also received a Whiting Award and a Guggenheim Fellowship, both in 1987; and six O. Henry Awards, in 1986, 1995, 1997, 2002, 2006, and 2013.

 In 2007, Eisenberg was elected into the American Academy of Arts and Letters, and in 2009 she was awarded a MacArthur Fellowship.
 She won the 2011 PEN/Faulkner Award for Fiction for The Collected Stories of Deborah Eisenberg.

 Eisenberg received the PEN/Malamud Award for Excellence in the Short Story in May 2015.

 Your Duck Is My Duck was one of three finalists for The Story Prize for the year 2018.

-PEN award criticism
+Criticism of PEN award

-In April 2015, in an exchange with PEN America's Executive Director Suzanne Nossel published in The Intercept by Glenn Greenwald, Eisenberg criticized PEN's decision to bestow its annual Freedom of Expression Courage Award to Charlie Hebdo, calling the choice "an opportunistic exploitation of the horrible murders in Paris to justify and glorify offensive material expressing Islamophobic and nationalistic sentiments already widely shared in the Western world."
+In April 2015, in an exchange with PEN America's Executive Director Suzanne Nossel published in The Intercept by Glenn Greenwald, Eisenberg criticized PEN's decision to give its annual Freedom of Expression Courage Award to Charlie Hebdo, calling the choice "an opportunistic exploitation of the horrible murders in Paris to justify and glorify offensive material expressing Islamophobic and nationalistic sentiments already widely shared in the Western world."
 Joining Eisenberg in her protest of PEN's award ceremony were Peter Carey, Francine Prose, Teju Cole, Rachel Kushner and Taiye Selasi.
-In addition, 145 writers—including Junot Díaz, Lorrie Moore, Joyce Carol Oates and Michael Cunningham—signed a letter protesting PEN's decision.
+In addition, 145 writers—including Junot Díaz, Lorrie Moore, Joyce Carol Oates, and Michael Cunningham—signed a letter protesting PEN's decision.